thinkzone.wlonk.com

 <iframe width="500" height="500" src="http://thinkzone.wlonk.com/SS/SolarSystemMap.html?obj=Sun&dia=30ft&lat=47.622493&lon=-122.352017"></iframe>

-Method 4: Your web page may create your own customizable map (with Google Maps API) and apply the Thinkzone KML layer with a live reference to the Thinkzone KML page (SolarSystem.kml.php) with the scale, location, and options set as you choose.
+Method 4.
+Create a map with Google Maps API and link to KML.
+Create your own customizable map on your web page using Google Maps API.
+Apply the solar system KML layer with a live reference to the Thinkzone KML page (SolarSystem.kml.php) with the scale, location, and options set as you choose.

 JavaScript example: